FAQ

 Professionally, you may view my vita as well as peruse this website.

-In regards to my Church standing, I am a member of The Church of Jesus Christ of Latter-day Saints, American Fork 9th Ward, American Fork Utah East Stake.
-Message me you would like to speak to my Bishop and/or Stake President for character references, and I will get you their contact information.
+In regard to my Church standing, I am a member of The Church of Jesus Christ of Latter-day Saints, American Fork 9th Ward, American Fork Utah East Stake.
+Message me if you would like to speak to my Bishop and/or Stake President for character references, and I will get you their contact information.

 More About Jonathan